egrosdou01/personal-blog/blog/2024-08-09-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

     ![title image reading "Rancher2 Terraform Provider"](rancher2_tf_provider.png)

 :::tip
-Check out the example sections of the resources available and the different Cloud providers supported.
+Check out the example sections of the resources available and the supported Cloud providers.
 :::

 ### Step 0.3: Choose Integrated Development Environment (IDE)

 As with any other project, we will use [Git](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) to store our code in a central location and [Visual Studio Code](https://code.visualstudio.com/) to perform the coding.
-Choose your favourite source control system and IDE, and let's dive into the next sections! :)
+Choose your favourite source control system and IDE, and let's dive into the next sections! 🚀

 ## Outline Project Structure

-Like with any Terraform project, we will create a number of `.tf` to store the Infrastructure as Code (IaC) definitions.
+Like with any Terraform project, we will create a number of `.tf` files to store the Infrastructure as Code (IaC) definitions.
 For best practices, have a look at the [link](https://spacelift.io/blog/opentofu-tutorial#opentofu-best-practices).

-In your favourite IDE, create a new project and slowly start populating the below file structure.
+In your favourite IDE, create a new project and create the below file structure.

 ### File structure

-- `main.tf`: Contains the resource blocks that define the resources to be created in Azure cloud
+- `main.tf`: Contains the resource blocks that define the resources to be created in the Azure cloud
 - `variables.tf`: Contains the variable declaration used in the resource blocks
 - `providers.tf`: Contains the required providers used in the resource blocks
 - `data.tf`: Contains a number of data retrived from the outside and use it through the resource creation